cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 $ hermes query channels --chain checkersa
 ```

 You should see one channel and the port binding transfer.
 All this is part of the `create channel` command.
-It will create a client, a connection and a channel as well as a binding to a port.
+It will create a client, a connection, and a channel as well as a binding to a port.
 You can redo some steps to better understand the CLI.

-Create another connection for the both chains:
+Create another connection for both chains:

 ```sh
 $ hermes create connection --a-chain checkersa --b-chain checkersb